-1010142 DRILL TEAM (High Hats) - First Semester .5 10-12 1010142 DRILL TEAM (High Hats) - Second Semester .5 10-12 Selection b y impartial judges
+1010142 DRILL TEAM (High Hats) - First Semester .5 10-12

+1010142 DRILL TEAM (High Hats) - Second Semester .5 10-12

+Selection by impartial judges

-Participation in drill team is considered an extracurricular activity and demands not only marching and dancing skills but also much time beyond the 60-minute class period.
+Participation in drill team is considered an extracurricular activity and demands not only marching and dancing skills but also much time beyond the 60 minute class period.
 Drill team activities are varied throughout the year and include performances at football halftimes, as well as performing at all competitive events with the DHS Marching Band.
 (The High Hats are considered a "color guard" during marching season.)
 During winter and spring, performances include basketball halftimes, parades, competitive events, and an elaborate Spring Show.
 Tryouts are held in December and are open to any freshman, sophomore, or junior girl who wishes to be in the drill team the following school year.
 They are placed in Rookie Class in the spring semester for training.
 Approximately eight weeks of practice during summer vacation is required for drill team.
 If selected, there is a substantial fee involved which includes payment for mandatory summer camps, uniforms, and uniform accessories, practice attire, footwear, and general supplies.

-1210142 DRILL TEAM OFFICER - First Semester .5 11-12 This is a clas s for High Hat Officers Only-selected three at tryout process.
-1210142 DRILL TEAM OFFICER - Second Semester .5 11-12 This is a clas s for High Hat Officers Only-selected three at tryout process.
+No. Course Credit Grade 1210142 DRILL TEAM OFFICER - First Semester .5 11-12 This is a class for High Hat Officers Only-selected three at tryout pr rocess.
+44.40 1210142 DRILL TEAM OFFICER - Second Semester This is a class for High Hat Officers Only-selected three at tryout pr .5 rocess 11-12